Virginia can’t overcome mistakes, slow start in 37-17 loss to Wake Forest

 The Cavaliers, who committed 11 penalties and allowed six sacks, stumbled into a double-digit deficit early in the first half and labored to make up ground heading into the locker room, reaching the red zone twice but managing only three points on the way to trailing 20-3.

-The only points of the first half for Virginia came courtesy of kicker Justin Duenkel’s 21-yard field with 12:07 left in the second quarter.
+The only points of the first half for Virginia came courtesy of kicker Justin Duenkel’s 21-yard field goal with 12:07 left in the second quarter.
 The Cavaliers had marched to the Wake Forest 6, where the drive stalled when Armstrong ran for two yards on third and four.

 The decision to kick the field goal proved somewhat curious given Virginia had gone for it on fourth and goal from the 5 midway through the first quarter.
 Armstrong threw into the middle of the end zone on the play, with the pass intended for Wicks, but the ball fell incomplete.

 Virginia’s defense surrendered the longest play of the game early in the second quarter, failing to fill the proper running lanes and yielding Justice Ellison’s 63-yard burst.
-Boundary cornerback Anthony Johnson caught Ellison from behind at the 12 to save the touchdown but only briefly.

-Five plays later, the Demon Deacons expanded the lead to 17-3 on Ellison’s one-yard run with 9:25 to go until halftime.
+Boundary cornerback Anthony Johnson caught Ellison from behind at the 12 to save the touchdown, but Ellison scored from the 1 five plays later to expand the lead to 17-3 with 9:25 to go until halftime.

 Another defensive error led to Wake Forest adding the final points of the half with 1:31 to play.
-On second down and goal from the 5, Hartman threw to the front of the end zone, with the ball sailing into the chest of Cavaliers nickelback De’Vante Cross.
+On second down and goal from the 5, Hartman threw to the front of the end zone, and the ball sailed into the chest of Cavaliers nickelback De’Vante Cross.

 But the senior was unable to secure the interception, and on fourth down, Sciba converted a 23-yard field goal, leading to a smattering of boos from unimpressed Cavaliers fans as players jogged toward the locker room.